You are currently viewing Skilled Worker Visa 2024

 You’ll get an email containing the decision on your application.
 This will explain what you need to do next.

-9. Your partner and children
+10. Your partner and children

-Your partner and children can apply to join you or to stay in the UK as your ‘dependants’ if they’re eligible.
-If their application is successful, their visa will end on the same date as yours.
+Your partner and children can also apply to join you or stay in the UK as your ‘dependants’ if they’re eligible.
+They’ll need to complete separate applications.

 A dependant partner or child is any of the following: